phipier/Treechecker-server/README.md

 Fill field "WMS URLs"
 JSON format split into two parts :
 	BASE_WMS : A list of Background layers (only visible on map at AOI creation time)
+	VIEWER_WMS : A list of WMS layers that will be displaid on the interactive map when creating an area of interest (AOI) from the app.
-	DL_WMS : A list of WMS whose tiles will be downloaded when creating an area of interest (AOI) from the app.
+	DL_WMS : A list of WMS whose tiles will be downloaded when creating an area of interest (AOI).
+The tiles will be visible offline on the interactive map when adding an observation from the app.

 For example: